 - Cold Fat: For flaky layers and pockets, use cold butter.
 When little pieces of butter melt as the biscuits bake, they release steam and create little pockets of air–this makes the biscuits airy and flaky on the inside while remaining crisp on the outside.
 It’s the same thing that happens when making these ham & cheese scones.

 - Buttermilk & Honey for Flavor: Real buttermilk and teeny drizzle of honey balance out the salt.
 Buttermilk creates the most tender biscuit!

 - Don’t Over Mix: Never overwork biscuit dough.
 Overworking and over-handling biscuit dough will result in tough, hard, and flat biscuits.
 Mix the ingredients together *just* until combined.
 Dough will be crumbly; that’s normal.

-- Fold & Flatten Method: The most important step of all is folding the dough together.
-Turn the scrappy looking dough out onto a work surface and mold it together with your hands.
+- Flatten & Fold Method: The most important step of all is folding the dough together.
+Turn the scrappy dough out onto a work surface and flatten it with your hands.
 Form into a rectangle.
 More below.

 - Don’t Twist the Biscuit Cutter: When cutting the dough with a biscuit cutter, do not twist the cutter.
 Press the cutter down into the dough firmly.
 Twisting it will seal off the biscuit edges, preventing the biscuits from rising.

 - Bake Close Together: Biscuits rise up nice and tall when they are touching, pressed snuggly against one another in the oven.